ShahiW/moosic/possible_idea_formation/00_ideas_on_capstone_project.md

 <br>

 * **What do you want to build as a data product/solution?** :
-    - Recommendation system for music/artist related content based on user preference
+    - `Recommendation system for music/artist related content based on user preference.`
-    - End to end data pipeline (automated)
+    - `End to end data pipeline (automated) to perform analysis of our data. `
-    - Dashboard/app to get user input and filter music  based on input
+    - `Dashboard/app to get user input and filter music  based on input.`
-    -
+    - `Build ML algorithms to predict genres or next trends in music.`
+    - `Method to curate a cohesive playlist(s) for listeners better than what spotify currently does (especially adventorous listeners with diverse & changing tastes :D).`

 <br>